Blog post Locations linked to Vincent van Gogh Saint-Rémy-de-Provence was first published on Culture Tourist on May 10th 2019.

 Address: 1 Place Charles Favier, 13210 Saint-Rémy-de-Provence

-After a beautiful sunny morning at Alpilles mountains, I went back to the village.
-Saint-Rémy-de-Provence is a cute little village, but as anywhere in France, there is some interesting history or link with art there.
-It was interesting to find out, it was a birthplace of Nostradamus in the 16th Century, for example.
+After a beautiful sunny morning in the Alpilles mountains, I went back to the village.
+Saint-Rémy-de-Provence is a charming little village filled with historic architecture and artistic vibe.
+It was interesting to find out, it was the birthplace of Nostradamus in the 16th century, for example.

 After a delicious breakfast at my hotel, I met with Philippe.
 He is a local Van Gogh expert and one of the partners in the Van Gogh Route project.
-I was very lucky to have him as my guide for a day because he has shown me all of those spots related to Vincent’s life.
+I was fortunate to have him as my guide for a day because he has shown me all of those exciting places linked to Vincent’s life.

 Address: 8 Rue Lucien Estrine, 13210 Saint-Rémy-de-Provence

 We started our day by paying a visit to Musée Estrine.
-Located right in the centre of the village, it has a small section and a movie dedicated to Vincent van Gogh.
-It’s a lovely place to start with, for anyone visiting Saint-Rémy-de-Provence.
-The most interesting part of the exhibition to me was a graphic showing the progress by years of Van Gogh being more and more well known.
-And of becoming one of the most famous painters in the world today.
+Located right in the village centre, it has a small section and a movie dedicated to Vincent van Gogh.
+It’s a lovely place to start with for anyone visiting Saint-Rémy-de-Provence.
+The most interesting part of the exhibition to me was a graphic showing Van Gogh’s fame progress.
+It was interesting to see how and when he became one of the most famous painters in the world today.